-There is no denying that roaches are a big problem in Florida, and the truth is that most of the homeowners will deal with an infestation at some point in their lives while they live there.
+There is no denying that roaches are a big problem in Florida, and the truth is that most homeowners will deal with an infestation at some point in their lives while they live there.

-But that doesn’t mean that you can’t get rid of them or keep them from getting into your house.
+But that doesn’t mean you can’t get rid of them or keep them from entering your house.

-There are many solutions now available that you can undertake yourself to keep these bugs are bay.
+Many solutions are now available that you can undertake to keep these bugs at bay.

-And in case of difficult situations, you should hire an exterminator to get rid of this problem for you by taking the correct steps.
+And in difficult situations, you should hire an exterminator to eliminate this problem by taking the correct steps.